aaronodonoghue96/welcome-to-cork/README.md

   - Select "main" as the branch from the source dropdown menu.
   - Click Save.
   - The site is now deployed.

-- The live link can be found here - https://aaronodonoghue96.github.io/welcome-to-cork/index.html

 ## Local Development: